DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 {{< /column >}}
 {{< column >}}
 <p style="font-size:1rem; margin:0; font-style:italic">
-  Through my work in Socia, my mission is to strengthen community well-being by making effective scientific and managerial practices available for all.
+  In my work through Socia, my mission is to strengthen community well-being by making effective scientific and managerial practices available for all.
 </p>

 {{< /column >}}